ErlonRachi/ErlonRachi/README.md

 Kaizen Gaming (Director of Technology, Data & AI) and CI&T (Senior Director of Data Science & AI), with earlier work in pharma and consulting.
-Over the years, that has meant delivering for clients like Nestlé, Kraft Heinz, Itaú, and Coca-Cola, Motability, Convatec and Costa Cafe where I transformed operations and analytics, scaling data functions from small teams to organization-wide enablers.
+Over the years, that has meant delivering for clients like Nestlé, Kraft Heinz, Itaú, Coca-Cola, Motability, Convatec and Costa Cafe where I transformed operations and analytics, scaling data functions from small teams to organization-wide enablers.